puranjayjain/youtube-dl-gui/README.md

 # Youtube-dl-gui
-A GUI Client for youtube-dl written in javafx and Mdl theme.
+A GUI Client for youtube-dl written in gwt and Mdl theme.

 #Installation
 Coming soon v1 alpha release